 The 2020-2021 Operating Budget anticipated that the City would draw down \$2,000,000 of the Interfund Loan by the end of Fiscal Year 2020.
 However, the City experienced less revenue loss during Fiscal Year 2020 than anticipated by the 2020-2021 Operating Budget (see "THE CITY'S GENERAL FUND - Audited Financial Information for Fiscal Year 2020," above), with the result being that the City's draws on the Interfund Loan as of June 30, 2020 totaled \$-0-.
-The City does not currently anticipate the need to draw on the Interfund Loan, but will re-evaluate this need as the continuing impact of COVID-19 is determined.
-According to the 2020-2021 Operating Budget, the elimination of the anticipated Fiscal Year 2020 Interfund Loan draws would result in a projected ending unassigned General Fund balance (meaning funds that are spendable and are not contractually or legally restricted, committed by City Council or assigned to a specific purpose by management) at June 30, 2021 of \$5,384,018, based on the COVID-19 recovery timeline assumptions set out in the 2020-2021 Operating Budget, or \$3,875,000, based on the COVID-19 contingency estimate set out in the 2020-2021 Operating Budget.
+The City terminated the Interfund Loan on February 2, 2021 without having drawn any of the available funds.

-In the first half of Fiscal Year 2021, the City did not see the reductions in sales taxes collections predicted by the 2020-2021 Operating Budget.
+So far in Fiscal Year 2021, the City has not seen the reductions in sales taxes collections predicted by the 2020-2021 Operating Budget.
 In fact, first half collections of sales tax exceeded first half collections in Fiscal Year 2020.
 Additionally, use tax collections in the first half of Fiscal Year 2021 exceeded the assumptions of the 2020-2021 Operating Budget.
-Proceeds of the City's use tax must be applied for the purposes of (1) operating a no-kill animal shelter and (2) funding additional police officers for the City until certain funding thresholds are reached, after which the proceeds are deposited into the City special sales tax accounts based on the levy rate of each such tax, a portion of which would be allocated to the General Fund.
-The above-estimated collections of sales and use tax, however, were offset by reduced collections of franchise fees imposed on utility billings, with the result that City Staff views the current overall position of the General Fund at the midpoint of Fiscal Year 2021 to be close to the estimates of the 2020-2021 Operating Budget.
+Proceeds of the City's use tax must be applied for the following purposes (1) the first \$750,000 to operating a no-kill animal shelter and (2) next, an amount sufficient to fund up to 30 additional police officers for the City to that purpose, after which the proceeds are deposited into the City special sales tax accounts based on the levy rate of each such tax, a portion of which would be allocated to the General Fund.
+The City anticipates that the General Fund will begin to receive use tax proceeds in Fiscal Year 2021.
+See "BONDOWNERS' RISKS - Risk Factors Relating to Revenues Generated by Retail Sales Tax - Online Sales" for further discussion of the City's use tax.
+The aboveestimated collections of sales and use tax, however, were partially offset by reduced collections of franchise fees imposed on non-City utility companies.
+Private utilities (gas, water, electric, and telephone services) sold to locations within the City are subject to franchise fees imposed at a rate of 9.08% and cable services at a rate of 6.0%.
+Telephone franchise fees have been reduced as cellular phone provider competition has risen, causing rate reductions, and landline use has become less popular.
+Streaming services (which are not taxed) are becoming more popular.
+Other utility franchise fees (gas, water, electric) are significantly affected by average weather conditions throughout the year.

 Jackson County, in which the City is located, received \$122,669,998 in funding under the federal Coronavirus Aid, Relief, and Economic Security Act or "CARES Act," which money, by law, is to be spent on necessary expenditures incurred due to the COVID-19 public health emergency.
 Jackson County established a volunteer advisory group to make recommendations to the County Executive as to expenditures of the money in accordance with CARES Act requirements.
-The City received approximately \$6,953,474 in distributions of such funds from Jackson County, which helped to offset an anticipated \$10,399,556 in COVID-19 response-related expenses.
+The City received \$6,953,474 in distributions of such funds from Jackson County, which helped to offset an anticipated \$10,399,556 in CARES grant reimbursable expenditures incurred between March 2020 and December 2020 for COVID-19 response-related expenses.
+The revenues were coded as revenues to the City after June 30, 2020.
+The City anticipates receiving additional public assistance for COVID-19 expenditures for the same period through grants from the Federal Emergency Management Agency.